Powell & Pressburger: The Tales of Hoffmann

 Enchanted Evenings: The Boundless Cinema of Michael Powell and Emeric Pressburger

-Set to Jacques Offenbach’s enchanting music, an archetypal Poet (Robert Rounseville) courts women (Moira Shearer, Ludmilla Tcherina) in various locale and times, ever-pursued by his wicked nemesis (Robert Helpmann).
+Set to Jacques Offenbach’s enchanting music, an archetypal Poet (Robert Rounseville) courts women, his muses (Moira Shearer, Ludmilla Tcherina), in various lands and times, ever pursued by his nemesis (Robert Helpmann).
+Delectably intoxicating.

 Individual Tickets: Select showtime to purchase.